bahlo/arne.me/content/blog/jj-in-practice.md

 ~I've been using `git` for a long, long time.
 My brain assumes that after a `commit`, I'm working on the next one.
-It also assumes that `jj describe` does the same as `git commit` (it's not).
+It also assumes that `jj describe` does the same as `git commit` (it does not).
 I often describe a revision and continue editing files, which then erroneously get added to the current revision.
 I'm not saying this is wrong, it makes sense in the `jj` world, but I keep tripping over that and have to run `jj split` to pull changes out again.~
 <br>
 alterae on Lobste.rs [pointed out](https://lobste.rs/s/fbjowx/jujutsu_practice#c_xyhzxa)
-that you can describe and immediatly create a new revision on top of it with `jj commit`.
+that you can describe and immediately create a new revision on top of it with `jj commit`.
 Thanks!

 ~One other thing is that you cannot check out a revision directly (or maybe I